dragonbook/V2V-PoseNet-pytorch/README.md

 # V2V-PoseNet-pytorch
-This is a pytorch implementation of V2V-PoseNet([V2V-PoseNet: Voxel-to-Voxel Prediction Network for Accurate 3D Hand and Human Pose Estimation from a Single Depth Map](https://arxiv.org/abs/1711.07399)), which is largely based on the author's [torch implementation](https://github.com/mks0601/V2V-PoseNet_RELEASE).
+This is a pytorch implementation of V2V-PoseNet([V2V-PoseNet: Voxel-to-Voxel Prediction Network for Accurate 3D Hand and Human Pose Estimation from a Single Depth Map](https://arxiv.org/abs/1711.07399)), which is largely based on the author's [torch7 implementation](https://github.com/mks0601/V2V-PoseNet_RELEASE).

 This repository provides
 * V2V-PoseNet core modules(model, voxelization, ..)